bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 In our case we did:

 $\sum x_i = \sum \mu + d_i = \sum \mu +\sum d_i $

 $\sum \mu +\sum d_i = \sum \mu +0 = N\mu$

-Above we set $\sum d_i$ = 0 which we would expect to be the case, but in the case of random sampling I will not get all the deviations perfectly cancelling out.
+Above we set $\sum d_i$ = 0 which in our case is clear, but in the case of random sampling I will not get all the deviations perfectly cancelling out.
 Most of them would most of the time(by 2)) but not always.
 Simulating random points from the uniform gives me:

 Which in our form is: